top of page

 Kibbutz Gesher and the 1948 War of Independence

 Kibbutz Gesher was founded in 1939 at a strategically important location by the Jordan River.
-The importance of its location can be gauged by the fact that there are three bridges crossing the Jordan River here – a Roman/Mamluke bridge, a Turkish bridge for the Hejaz Railway between Haifa and Damascus built in 1904 that went all the way to Mecca and Medina, and a British bridge built during their Mandate that served the Haifa-Baghdad highway.
-You will be viewing these bridges during your tour.
-They were all blown up by Kibbutz Gesher during the War of Independence.
+The importance of this location can be gauged by the fact that three bridges cross the Jordan River at this point – a Roman/Mamluke, Turkish and British bridge.
+You will see these bridges during your tour.
+The Turkish bridge was built in 1904 for the Hejaz Railway that connected Haifa and Damascus and ended in Mecca and Medina.
+The British bridge was built during their Mandate for the Haifa-Baghdad highway.
+Both these bridges were rendered non-functional by Kibbutz Gesher during the 1948 War of Independence.

-The Roman bridge was repaired following Israel’s peace agreement with Jordan, and you can walk halfway across it (but don’t go all the way or you will be in Jordan).
-A fortified khan was built next to it from the 14th century to protect the bridges and trade caravans traveling along it, and some of the kibbutz buildings were constructed in its ruins.
-A British Taggart police post was constructed during the Mandate period.
+The Roman/Mamluke bridge was repaired following Israel’s peace agreement with Jordan, and you can walk halfway across it - but do not go all the way or you will find yourself in Jordan.
+Close to the Turkish bridge are ruins of a fortified khan, first constructed in the 14th century for trade caravans and to protect the bridge.
+The British Taggart police post was constructed during the Mandate period and protected the British bridge.

-During the War of Independence, the Haganah took over the British police station when it was evacuated by the British.
-In April 1948, the kibbutz refused the Arab Legion’s demand to evacuate it, and its 150 members were attacked.
+During the War of Independence, the Haganah took over the British police station after it was evacuated by the British.
+In April 1948, the kibbutz refused the Jordanian Arab Legion’s demand to evacuate, and its 150 members were attacked.
 An exchange of fire lasted for three days before the Arab Legion gave up.
 More threatening was an attack by Iraqi forces in May 1948 with armor, artillery and air power.
-A demolition expert together with some members of the kibbutz undertook the dangerous task of destroying the bridges to prevent the Iraqis from crossing the river.
-The kibbutz succeeded in repulsing the attack with only light weapons and the Iraqis retreated after 7 days, although the kibbutz buildings had been destroyed.
-This inspiring victory prevented Arab forces from severing the connection of settlements south of the kibbutz with the north of Israel.
-After the war, the kibbutz moved to higher ground one kilometer to the west of its original location on the other side of the main road.
+A demolition expert together with some kibbutz members undertook the dangerous task of destroying the bridges to prevent the Iraqis from crossing the river.
+The kibbutz succeeded in repulsing the attack with only light weapons, and the Iraqis retreated after 7 days.
+This victory prevented Arab forces from severing the connection between settlements south of the kibbutz with the north of Israel.
+However, the kibbutz buildings were destroyed.
+After the war, the kibbutz moved to higher ground, one kilometer to the west of its original location on the other side of the main road.

 During your tour you will visit the Large Shelter.
-This was a hastily made underground bunker that was constructed during the War of Independence, and which became the center of the kibbutz’s activities during the Iraqi siege.
-There is also an exhibit about the nearby hydroelectric power plant built at Naharayim (the Two Rivers) by a remarkable individual called Pinhas Rutenberg.
+This was a hastily made underground bunker constructed during the War of Independence that became the center of the kibbutz’s activities during the Iraqi siege.

 Pinhas Rutenberg and his hydro-electric power plant at Naharayim

-Wherever Pinhas Rutenberg found himself he was in the thick of the action – and often in important leadership roles.
+Wherever Pinhas Rutenberg found himself he was in the thick of the action, and often in important leadership roles.
 He was a visionary, and in Palestine at least he was able to bring his ambitious plans to fruition.
-To describe all his many activities is beyond the scope of this article, but these are some of the highlights, particularly as they relate to Naharayim.
+To describe all his many activities is beyond the scope of this article, but these are some of the highlights, particularly as they relate to the power plant at Naharayim.

 Rutenberg was born in 1879 in what is now the Ukraine and which was then part of the Russian Empire.
 While studying in the Technology Institute in Saint Petersburg, then the imperial capital of Russia, he became active in the Socialist-Revolutionary Party in Russia and played an active role in the Russian revolutions of 1905 and 1917.

 Forced to emigrate after the first Russian Revolution, he moved to Italy in 1906 and studied hydraulic engineering.
+He then moved to Palestine.
 When the First World War broke out, he appreciated the importance of the Jews in Palestine having an army and he and Ze’ev Jabotinsky and Joseph Trumpeldor formed the Jewish Legion.
-While in the US promoting his ideas, he cofounded the American Jewish Congress and also completed designs for the use of hydraulic resources for irrigation and generating electric power for all of Palestine.
+While in the US promoting his ideas, he cofounded the American Jewish Congress.
+He also completed designs for the use of hydraulic resources for irrigation and generating electric power for Palestine.

 He was back in Russia for the Revolution of 1917 in leadership roles, but was imprisoned by the Bolsheviks.
-He was released and made his way to Palestine in 1919 via France.
-He was determined to carry out his ideas for generating electricity and while in Paris he presented his ideas to Baron Edmond de Rothschild.
-This was just the type of project the Baron was interested in and he was promised financial support.
+After being released, he made his way to Palestine in 1919 via France.
+Determined to carry out his ideas for generating electricity, while in Paris he presented his ideas to Baron Edmond de Rothschild.
+This was exactly the type of industrial project the Baron was interested in and he promised him financial support.

-When he arrived in Palestine, he established the Haganah together with Jabotinsky and served as the chief officer of their troops in Tel Aviv during the Arab hostilities of 1921.
+When he arrived in Palestine, he established the defense organization the Haganah together with Jabotinsky and served as the chief officer of their forces in Tel Aviv during the Arab hostilities of 1921.

-The first electricity-generating plant built by the company he founded, the Jaffa Electric Company, was located in Jaffa.
-This was diesel fueled and provided electricity to Jaffa, Tel Aviv and neighboring settlements.
-He subsequently founded the Palestine Electric Corporation which would eventually supply power to all of Mandate Palestine with power plants in Tel Aviv, Haifa, Tiberius, and eventually Jerusalem.
+He founded the Jaffa Electric Company and its first electricity-generating plant was built in Jaffa.
+It was diesel fueled and provided electricity to Jaffa, Tel Aviv and neighboring settlements.
+He subsequently founded the Palestine Electric Corporation that eventually supplied power to all of Mandate Palestine, with power plants in Tel Aviv, Haifa, Tiberias, and eventually Jerusalem.

-His most impressive achievement in providing electric power to Palestine was his building the first hydro-electric plant in the Middle East at Naharim, at the confluence of the Jordan and Yarmouk Rivers.
-This site was on the other side of the River Jordan in Jordan and this complication needed to be resolved at the highest political level, specifically from its king Emir Abdullah.
-The difficulties were resolved and 700 pioneers were able to complete a 14-meter-high dam and other dams, a 300-acre artificial lake for storing water, and a 300-meter-long pipe for bringing water to the turbines.
-Completed by 1932, it provided power to both countries, which is why Abdullah agreed to it.
+His most impressive achievement in power generation was building the first hydro-electric plant in the Middle East at Naharayim, at the confluence of the Jordan and Yarmouk Rivers.
+However, Naharayim was not in Palestine, but on the other side of the River Jordan in Jordan.
+This needed coordination at the highest political level, specifically from its king Emir Abdullah.
+The difficulties were resolved and 700 pioneers completed a 14-meter-high dam and other dams, a 300-acre artificial lake for storing water, and a 300-meter-long pipe for bringing water to the turbines.
+Completed in 1932, it provided power to both Palestine and Jordan.

 The power plant ceased functioning from the time of the 1948 War of Independence when the building was occupied by Iraqi forces.